How Do Eels Generate Electricity?

 Why do electric Eels generate electricity?

-While ideal for catching smaller prey, sometimes the shock isn’t enough for catching larger fish.
-So an eel has to amp up its power.
-A recent study published in the journal Current Biology found that eels boost their electric zap by curling into a circle.
+While ideal for catching smaller prey, sometimes the shock isn’t enough to catch larger fish.
+So, an eel has to amp up its power.
+A recent study published in Current Biology found that eels boost their electric zap by curling into a circle.
 It brings the positively charged end of their body, head, and negatively charged tail area.
+The fish can double their shock by bringing the two points closer together.
+While their shock isn’t enough to kill someone, it’s still pretty painful.
+Those who’ve experienced it say it’s like running into an electric fence.

 Why doesn’t Eel itself get electrocuted?

 There are various understandings of this question.
 They may have particular proteins to protect them or twirl their bodies in a shape that prevents electricity from reaching their hearts.
 But the truth is, we still haven’t figured that out completely.
-Eels send out high voltage pulses and twitch the prey’s muscles involuntarily.
+Eels send out high-voltage pulses and twitch the prey’s muscles involuntarily.

-The electric organ is at the base of their tail, far away from the heart, brain, and other vital organs situated much nearer the head than in others fish.
+The electric organ is at the base of its tail, far away from the heart, brain, and other vital organs situated much nearer the head than in other fish.
 Water is more conductive than body tissue, so the charge travels away from the fish.
-It’s also thought that many vital organs are covered in a layer of fat, insulating them against the dangerous electric charges.
+It’s also thought that many vital organs are covered in a layer of fat, insulating them against dangerous electric charges.
 It is because the supercharged electric blast is delivered to a tiny stone prey.
 The current probably doesn’t last long enough to shock a giant 2-meter electric eel.

 This was a fantastic outcome.
 It does not attack the muscles but directly blocks the nervous system connecting the muscles.
 Electrolocation is also a fascinating aspect of strong and weakly electric fish.
-The Elephantnose uses electric organ discharges to locate objects.
+The elephant nose uses electric organ discharges to locate objects.

 Some fishes cannot generate electricity but can sense it.
 These animals use ‘passive electrolocation.’
 For example, sharks can sense their prey by sensing the electric fields!